Last Updated on October 30, 2022 by Lawrence Berezin

 Who doesn’t dread their car being towed in NYC?

-How many of us had their cars towed in NYC?
-Count me, my wife and my daughter in.
+How many of us had our cars towed in NYC?
+Count me, my wife, and my daughter in.
 How about you and your family?

 Here are some rules, laws, and tips that can help us fight back when our car is towed in NYC.